 2020/21 Bundesliga appearances/goals: 21/1

-Meunier's defensive influence was considerable when you take a look at the stats, too.
+It's not only in an attacking sense that Meunier can contribute, either, and his defensive influence was considerable in helping Dortmund secure a top-four finish and the DFB Cup in his first season at the club.
 Dortmund kept 10 clean sheets in 21 matches with Meunier on the pitch, compared to just one in 13 without the 29-year-old featuring.

 Hertha Berlin defender Dedryck Boyata is the other Bundesliga representative in the Belgian squad, and he - like his compatriots back home - will be looking to Witsel, Hazard and Meunier to lead the charge as they go in search of a first major international trophy.